yandextaxitech/binaryprefs/README.md

 6. ~~Synchronous commits~~ completed.
 7. ~~Store all primitives (like byte, short, char, double)~~ completed.
 8. ~~Lock free (avoid locks)~~ completed as `LockFactory`.
-9. Exact background tasks for each serialization strategies.
+9. ~~Exact background tasks for each serialization strategies.~~ completed.
 10. Reduce events (implement events transaction).
 11. Store all data to one file.
 12. RxJava support.